 Microsoft Office Specialist & Technology Associate Certification Exams

-Microsoft Office Specialist (MOS) and Microsoft Technology Associate (MTA) certifications are industry recognized certifications demonstrating one's tech proficiency to an employer or prospective college.
-We are partnering with Washington State Library to offer MOS and MTA certification exams as a part of the Microsoft Imagine Academy program.
-We offer these normally paid exams for free.
+Microsoft Office Specialist (MOS) and Microsoft Technology Associate (MTA) certifications are an industry recognized certification demonstrating one's proficiency to an employer or prospective college.
+MOS certifications validate one's tech knowledge in a Microsoft Office application.
+MTA certifications are for tech professionals with tracks in software development, databases (data platform administration and business intelligence), and IT infrastructure (desktop and server infrastructure, and private cloud computing).
+The Seattle Public Library is partnering with Washington State Library to offer free MOS and MTA certification exams as a part of the Microsoft Imagine Academy program.